 Next, housing for the serval is a consideration soon after the purchase.
 A whole (unneutered) male, will begin to spray.
-Some breeders choose an addition or remodel a garage.
+Some breeders choose to add an addition or remodel a garage.
 Then there are those who build an outbuilding.
 Any of the choices can range from $2000 to $10,000.
 We will take the mid-line choice of $6000 for this discussion.

 Cost of Feed